klb417/keahua-arboretum-pixel-pals/README.md

 ### Biome Annex Sub-Menu

-If the user chooses option 1, then the following menu should be displayed
+If the user chooses option 1, then the following menu will be displayed

 ```sh
 1. Mountain